andycalcutt/Portfolio/README.md

 # Portfolio

-Repository containing portfolio of example data science projects and links to certifications.
+Repository containing portfolio of example data science projects using Python and Jupyter Notebooks.

 ## Contents